 - Offshore outsourcing: This approach is often aimed at capitalising on lower labour costs abroad and, generally speaking, is accompanied by a depreciation in quality and oversight.

-- Onshore outsourcing: This is an approach motivated by quality and flexibility, and looks to take advantage of specialisation and economies of scale in order to offer on-demand customer service expertise.
+- Onshore outsourcing: Such as Help desk outsourcing.
+This is an approach motivated by quality and flexibility, and looks to take advantage of specialisation and economies of scale in order to offer on-demand customer service expertise.

 The onshore approach is the obvious winner, making it possible to tap into ready-made teams and maintain customer satisfaction without incurring significant in-house costs.
 What’s more, knowledgeable onshore teams that evolve within the modern customer service landscape ensure that your customers get the service they need even as demand and expectations evolve.